Shashank-Shyam-Sunder/PhD-Thesis-Python-Codes-INRAE/README.md

-# PhD Thesis Python Codes - INRAE
+# PhD Thesis Python Codes

-This repository will be updated with Python codes that I developed during my PhD thesis at INRAE (National Research Institute for Agriculture, Food and Environment).
+This repository will be updated with Python codes that I developed during my PhD thesis (completed at INRAE - National Research Institute for Agriculture, Food and Environment).

 ## About